 The nucleus of these Pilgrims were believers bound together by “a covenant of the Lord into a church estate, in the fellowship of the gospel, to walk in all His ways made known, or to be made known unto them, according to their best endeavors, whatsoever it should cost them.”
 They also came as family units, demonstrating their desire to plant a new church and commonwealth.
 They wrote the Mayflower Compact before they landed, beginning a practice of self-government that would set a precedent for such documents in our history.
 They followed this with a constitution in 1636.
 In addition, they broke with the communal arrangement of their financial backers and introduced private property ownership of both land and labor in 1623 that would set in motion what we know as free enterprise today.

 So why should you consider investing in and attending the American Pilgrimage 400 in 2020?
 First, it is imperative that we know our history.
 Second, we need to understand the godly motives for which these Pilgrims crossed the ocean.
 Third, it is time that we leave a legacy for our children and grandchildren “that we might have hope” as Psalm 78 declares.
 There will be a national and international stage that will allow the true faith of the Pilgrims to be shared.
 We are challenging churches and Christian ministries to invest $400 in this endeavor.
 We are challenging individuals to invest $40.
-You can contact Plymouth Rock Foundation at 800-210-1620; firstname.lastname@example.org or 48 Summer Street, Plymouth, MA 02360.Do you enjoy articles like this?
-Click here to become a monthly donor and receive a copy of GOD'S NOT DEAD on DVD!
+You can contact Plymouth Rock Foundation at 800-210-1620; email@example.com or 48 Summer Street, Plymouth, MA 02360.Do you enjoy articles like this?
+Click here to become a monthly partner and receive a copy of UNPLANNED on DVD!